Wondering whether butter is allowed on a vegan diet? In short, no! But here are the best vegan butter alternatives you can use instead.

-Use: Vegan margarines such as Pure dairy free spreads, Vitalite, Naturli’, Flora freedom spreads, Aldi’s coconut oil or avocado spread and Suma’s range of spreads.
+Use: Vegan margarines such as Pure dairy-free spreads, Vitalite, Naturli’, Flora plant spreads, Aldi’s coconut oil or avocado spread and Suma’s range of spreads.

 Why use it?
 These free-from margarines are fantastic as a butter alternative to use on toast, sandwiches and to spread lovingly atop scones and crumpets.
 Our personal favourites are the various avocado oil spreads such as those by M&S, Waitrose and Aldi.

 Nutrition notes: While these fats are highly processed, most of these spreads will have the benefit of containing a source of vitamin D, which is added into the spread to help enhance the nutrition of the spread.
 Aim to use approximately 1 tbsp per day to avoid over-consumption of these highly processed foods.

 Tasting notes: The flavour of each of these spreads will vary slightly based on the oil(s) they are manufactured with.
 A good all-round savoury option would be an extra-virgin olive oil spread or a sunflower oil spread.